Engaging Employees To Champion Change

 30-minute audio training program with action guide and e-Book

-Evidence indicates that during economic recessions business leaders who run progressive companies, manage budgets skillfully, treat employees fairly, and are transparent about threats and opportunities, pull their companies through the downtimes successfully, with many able to thrive.
+Evidence indicates that business leaders who run progressive companies manage budgets skillfully.
+They treat employees fairly and are transparent about business threats and opportunities.
+This gives them an edge to pull their companies through poor economic climates successfully.
+Many actually thrive.

-Other companies survive and grow through corporate restructure and culture change.
+Other companies survive and grow through corporate restructure and change.

-According to a summary of over 40 research studies on change, the success rate of corporate change programs is 33%.
+According to a summary of 40 research studies on change, however, the success rate of corporate change programs is 33%.
 This means that two thirds of change efforts do fail.

-Therefore, strategy execution is critical to change action planning.
+Therefore, strategy execution with consideration given to change resistance is critical to change action planning.

 The Two Important Components Of Effective Strategy Execution